 What does Alt+F4 do in Windows?
-This is one of my all-time favorite Windows keyboard shortcuts for saving time, and you can use it in a variety of different uses for this shortcut that I have detailed below.
+This is one of my all-time favorite Windows keyboard shortcuts for closing things.
+On top of that, there are a variety of different uses for this shortcut that I have detailed below.

 Alt+F4 is your Windows shortcut for closing an active program or application.
 It is the keyboard shortcut equivalent to clicking the close icon in the upper-hand corner of a program or application.
 This makes it the fastest way to close out of your programs and applications, without having to reach for your mouse.

 On top of that, if you are active on your Windows desktop, hitting Alt+F4 launches the Shut Down Windows dialog box, which is the fastest way to shut down or restart your computer.

-Learning how to effectively use shortcuts like this is the fastest way I know of to DOUBLE your productivity.
+Did I mention that learning how to effectively use your keyboard shortcuts like this is the fastest way I know of to DOUBLE your productivity?
 So, kudos to you for taking the time to nail this.

 Using Alt+F4 to Close an Application or Program